-Social media marketing for the legal profession may seem to many to be something of a paradox.
+Social media marketing for the legal profession in Aruba and the World may seem to many to be something of a paradox.
 Ever since Dick the Butcher exclaimed in Shakespeare’s Henry VI “The first thing we do, let’s kill all the lawyers,” the legal profession has never been considered to be “social.”
 Possibly the most famous lawyer of all-time – Abraham Lincoln – bemoaned the fact that “There is a vague popular belief that lawyers are necessarily dishonest.”

 Marketing efforts by the Law Society in the UK over the past two decades have failed to reverse the public perception that the legal profession is “aloof, elitist, greedy, expensive and slow” (Consumer Magazine “Which” Survey 1996) according to a recent Pew Research survey on how the public rated certain professionals, which found lawyers to be the least popular professionals of all!

 However, when it comes to law firms using social media as a platform to engage the general public, the Law Society provides an excellent example of how social media marketing for the legal profession can work successfully.
 Although the @LawSociety Twitter account is mostly followed by other members of the legal profession in the UK, the nature of its Tweets and the information it re-Tweets does encourage followers to talk about it and forward the Tweets on to others in their social media circle.

 Does the Legal Profession in the Eu and The Caribbean Ignore Social Media?